 If the pump runs too long, the impeller will start to get really hot.
 Inside the impeller shaft is a brass insert that will separate when the impeller shaft gets hot enough.
 Once this happens, the impeller will start to rattle around inside the pump, causing a loud, uncomfortable noise

-Another area in the pump you should pay close attention to is internal blockage.
+Another area in the pump you should pay close attention to is an internal blockage.
 Sometimes debris will get pulled into the pump that will cause it to make a grinding noise.
 Also, there are some pumps that if the impeller is touching the face of the volute, it will cause a grinding sound.

 Now, if your pump sounds like a small litter of cats are screaming at you (and your neighbors), then the culprit is probably the motor.
 Typically, this indicates the bearings on the motor are starting to go bad.
 Bearings are mounted onto the pool motor to help reduce the friction as the electromagnets make the motor shaft spin.
-This is a high wear and tear item within the motor.
+This is high wear and tear item within the motor.
 Although bearings are relatively cheap to replace, the labor is intensive.
 Most motors have two different sized bearings and usually require a special bearing puller to remove them.

 The first thing you should know is you cannot lubricate the motor bearings.
 You will either have to change the bearings or replace the entire motor.
 Keep in mind, your motor comes with a one year manufacturer’s warranty but it will not cover damage due to seal failure.